 Politics has strong links with history throughout.
-Economics content means that there is a connection with economics throughout but particularly with the ideology sections.
+Economics content means that there is a connection with economics throughout but particularly within the ideology sections and aspects of global politics.
 Those who study both subjects find it a great advantage.
 Ideologies also link in with philosophy and thinkers studied during that course.
+There is also a strong link with sociology with both subjects discussing similar thinkers.

 There are many opportunities to study politics in various forms at university, either as a subject in its own right or combined with other areas of study such as international relations.
-While students may not achieve the role of Prime Minister, politics is a springboard to many careers not least of which is political action itself, but also to social research, journalism, the civil service, charity and pressure group work as well as education, the law and police work.
+While students may not achieve the role of Prime Minister, politics is a springboard to many careers, not least of which is political action itself, but also to social research, journalism, the civil service, charity and pressure group work as well as education, the law and police work.